IsahiahDoesDev/IsahiahDoesDev.github.io/README.md

 ---

 ### ⚖️ License
-© 2025 IsaiahDoesDev.
+© 2025 IsahiahDoesDev.
 All Rights Reserved.